-Draft legislation relating to the UTPR is expected to be released in line with other jurisdictions, with an expected start date in 2025.
+Draft legislation relating to the UTPR was released in August 2024 in line with other jurisdictions, but it still remains in proposed form.

 IPPIY

 Income and Other Taxes

 In Canada, taxes are levied at the federal, provincial and municipal levels of government.
 At the federal level, the government generates most of its revenue by way of income taxes and excise taxes imposed on the distribution and consumption of goods and services in Canada.
 The provinces and territories also impose income taxes and sales taxes, whereas municipalities generally levy taxes on real property.
 There are no stamp duties levied by any government in Canada.